Home » Cause » Let’s Break Free From Plastic Pollution

 What will the bill do?

-The Break Free From Plastic Pollution bill amends the Solid Waste Disposal Act to address plastic pollution and other waste more comprehensively.
+The Break Free From Plastic Pollution bill amends the Solid Waste Disposal Act to comprehensively address plastic pollution and other waste.

 The bill has three overall objectives: